-Why have ARIA and The Song Room launched this award?
+Why have ARIA, in partnership with The Song Room and Telstra, launched this award?

 For most performers who make it to the ARIA stage, there was a teacher or mentor who played a critical role in getting them there.
 Maybe they introduced them to their first instrument.
 Or they showed them how to get over stage fright.
 Or maybe they inspired them to have the confidence to go for it when they were ready to give up.

 We want to bring attention to the inspiring and impactful work being done by thousands of music teachers across Australia and bring attention to the fact that 3 out of 4 Australian children at schools miss out on specialist music education.